 To Apply for a Place

-- Firstly, please fill in a Little Tommy’s interest form, which we will use to shortlist new applicants.
+- Firstly, please fill in a LT-interest-form, which we will use to shortlist new applicants.

-- Once you have been notified by the office that your child has a place, you need to complete the Little Tommy’s application form for new starters.
+- Once you have been notified by the office that your child has a place, you need to complete the Little Tommy’s application-form.
 Your child cannot start until this is completed in full.